Academic dress in the United States: Headwear

-There is at some colleges and universities a practice of moving the tassel from one side to the other on graduating, but this is a modern innovation that would be impractical out of doors due to the vagaries of the wind.
+There is at some colleges and universities a practice of moving the tassel from one side to the other on graduating, but this is a modern innovation that can be impractical out of doors due to the vagaries of the wind.
 However, this mark of transition to graduate status has the benefit of taking less time than more traditional indicators such as the individual conferring of the hood or a complete change of dress part-way through the ceremony (as at Oxford in the United Kingdom).
 In such universities it is common for undergraduates to begin the commencement ceremony with their tassels on the right.
 Switching the tassel to the left may be done individually or as a group.
 For doctoral and masters students, the tassel commonly begins and remains on the left.

 Other adornments

 A number of other items such as cords, stoles or aiguillettes representing various academic achievements or other honors are also worn at the discretion of some degree-granting institutions.
 The Code disapproves of their use on or over academic regalia, saying that"...shoes and other articles of visible apparel worn by graduates should be of dark colors that harmonize with the academic costume.
-Nothing else should be worn on the academic gown."Apparel and tokens representing awards and honors are not considered a component of academic dress, not only because the Code suggests avoiding them, but also because (a) they are often worn without the defining cap and gown, and (b) they are usually not worn by a graduate with academic robes after the Commencement year in which the honor was awarded.
+Nothing else should be worn on the academic gown."Apparel and tokens representing awards and honors are not considered a component of academic dress, not only because the Code suggests avoiding them, but also because (a) they are often worn without the defining cap and gown, and (b) they are usually not worn by a graduate with academic robes after the commencement year in which the honor was awarded.
 Nevertheless, they are often seen with academic regalia in the United States, and are therefore mentioned here.